Kisrawan campaigns (1292–1305): 1292 campaign

 Following the withdrawal of the Crusaders, the Mamluks launched a punitive expedition against the mountaineers of the Kisrawan and the landlocked Jurd area immediately to its south in July 1292.
-The medieval Muslim histories identify the mountaineers as Twelver Shia, Alawites and Druze, though the late 15th-century Maronite historian Ibn al-Qilai mentions only Maronites.
+The medieval Muslim historians identify the mountaineers as Twelver Shia, Alawites and Druze, though the late 15th-century Maronite historian Gabriel ibn al-Qilai mentions only Maronites.
 The Mamluk chronicle of Badr al-Din al-Ayni (d.
 1453) is considered "the best account" of the campaign by Harris.
 Al-Ayni held that Sultan al-Ashraf Khalil (r.
 1290–1293) ordered the operation in response to the mountaineers' blockading of the coastal road between Beirut and the Kisrawan.
 The Mamluk commanders in Damascus, to whom the task was charged, were wary of combating large numbers of battle-hardened mountaineers in the narrow passes of the Kisrawan.

 In response to Damascene reticence, the sultan commissioned his Egypt-based viceroy Badr al-Din Baydara, who led a 3,000-strong army northward through the Levantine coast until reaching the Kisrawan.
 The mountain warriors who met the Mamluk cavalries numbered around 10,000.
-Upon the Mamluks' arrival, Maronite villagers rang their church bells to alert their chiefs (muqaddams), who met and drafted attack plans.
+Upon the Mamluks' arrival, Maronite villagers rang their church bells to alert their muqaddams ("chiefs"), who met and drafted attack plans.
 Accordingly, men were stationed at the river gorges of Nahr al-Fidar and Nahr al-Madfoun, the southern and northern natural boundaries of the Byblos area immediately north of the Kisrawan.

 The Mamluk force likely became divided across different points along the coastal road of the Kisrawan and Byblos and the valley tracks deeper into the mountains.
 They were harried by the mountaineers, though Ibn al-Qilai narrates a wider-scale assault against them by Maronite fighters.
 Mamluk reinforcements entering the Byblos mountains from the south were driven back by the mountaineers stationed at Nahr al-Fidar.
 Those who fled north were confronted by mountaineers stationed at Nahr al-Madfun.
 There, the rebels confiscated their arms, horses and goods.
 Afterward, the chiefs met at the Byblos village of Ma'd where the booty was divided.
 One Maronite muqaddam, Benjamin of Hardine, was slain in the fighting.

 The mountaineers may have relented from their assaults upon realizing the Mamluk troops were the elite units of the sultan and not the lower-ranking troops of Damascus.
 Afterward, Baydara negotiated the withdrawal of his men after sending gifts to the mountain chiefs and releasing captives.
 Upon the troops' return to Damascus, Baydara's lieutenants lodged complaints to the sultan, accusing their commander of incompetence and bribery.
 He was nonetheless spared any serious punishment by al-Ashraf Khalil.